Keying (official)

-Keying (21 March 1787 – 29 June 1858), also known by his romanized Mandarin Chinese name Qiying or Ch'i-ying (Wade–Giles) and his Manchu name Kiyeng, was a Manchu statesman during the Qing dynasty of China.
+Keying (21 March 1787 – 29 June 1858), Qiying (Hanyu pinyin), or Ch'i-ying (Wade–Giles), was a Manchu statesman and official during the Qing dynasty of China.
 An imperial clansman of the house of Aisin Gioro, he began his career in the Imperial Clan Court.
-He conducted several peace treaties with Western powers, beginning with the Treaty of Nanking, which ended the First Opium War with Britain in 1842.
+He conducted several peace treaties with Western powers, beginning with the Treaty of Nanking (alongside Yilibu), which ended the First Opium War with Britain in 1842.
 Keying was sent to negotiate again in 1858 to settle the Arrow War with Britain and France, but the settlement was repudiated by the Xianfeng Emperor and he was forced to commit suicide.

 Early career

 Keying was born on 21 March 1787.
 A descendant of Nurhaci's ninth son Babutai (Duke Kexi of the First Rank), Keying was a member of the imperial house of Aisin Gioro, and belonged to the Manchu Plain Blue Banner in the Eight Banners.
 He held several prominent posts in the Qing government and was demoted several times because of corruption in office, but managed to regain his position as a leading official in the Qing court.